21st meridian west

 The meridian 21° west of Greenwich is a line of longitude that extends from the North Pole across the Arctic Ocean, Greenland, Iceland, the Atlantic Ocean, the Southern Ocean, and Antarctica to the South Pole.

-The 21st meridian west forms a great circle with the 159th meridian east.
+The 21st meridian west forms a great ellipse with the 159th meridian east.

 From Pole to Pole

 Starting at the North Pole and heading south to the South Pole, the 21st meridian west passes through: